|Year:||17th at MIT|

-In 2012-13 Matsuzaki guided MIT to its fifth NEWMAC title, its first since 2002, and its third appearance as a team in the NCAA Championships where the Engineers win their first ever first-round match.
-From 1999-02 Matsuzaki steered the Engineers to four consecutive NEWMAC Championship titles and has coached numerous individuals to appearances at the NCAA Championships, including Lauren Quisenberry in 2011 and 2013.
-Following the 2006-07 season, she was named the Division III Northeast Region Wilson/Intercollegiate Tennis Association Women’s Coach of the Year.
+In 2013-14 Matsuzaki guided MIT to its second straight and sixth overall NEWMAC title, and its fourth appearance as a team in the NCAA Championships where the Engineers won a second round match before bowing out in the Round of 16.
+From 1999-02 Matsuzaki steered the Engineers to four consecutive NEWMAC Championship titles and has coached numerous individuals to appearances at the NCAA Championships, including Elysa Kohrs in 2014 and Lauren Quisenberry in 2011 and 2013.
+Following the 2006-07 season, she was named the Division III Northeast Region Wilson/Intercollegiate Tennis Association Women's Coach of the Year.

 Matsuzaki graduated from MIT in 1995 with a degree in biology.
 She captained the varsity women's tennis team her senior year and was the NEW 8 Conference Athlete of the Year in 1995.
 She was ranked as high as #46 in the country in singles and #21 in the country in doubles, as well as playing on a team ranked #11 in the country.
 In addition to varsity tennis, she played on the varsity men's squash team and was a 2 time qualifier for the national individual women's tournament.